NCEAS/eml/docs/eml-validation-refs.md

 rules are expressed as constraints within the XML Schema definition files, there are some rules that cannot be written directly into the XML Schemas nor enforced by an XML parser.
-These additional validation rules MUST be enforced by every EML package must follow in order for it to be considered EML-compliant.
+These additional validation rules MUST be enforced by every EML package in order for it to be considered EML-compliant.

 ## Validation rules